pocomane/brewed-in-the-apocalypse/bita-strong.md

 __Harms__ An harm is a word or small sentence that represent physical injuries, mental stress, or any other negative condition that make sense for the ambientation.
+Each harm has a number associated to it, from 1 up, that indicate how much it may affect a roll.
 It should also cause effects in the fiction.
-Each harm has a number associated to it, from 0 up, that indicate how much will affect the roll.

-The harms can be decreased, or removed if reach 0, when something happens in the fiction that can cure or treat the status associated to the harms.

 __Item, abilities, etc__ During the game the scenarist may ask to write or modify other things in the character sheet.
 If the scenarist do not give them